guidouil/fresenham/README.md

 # Fresenham

-This Node.js library (support TypeScript) will calculate a variation of Bresenham's line algorithm for a given 2 end points that can have a float values.
-You need to pass extra `step` (pixel width) parameter in that case.
+This Node.js library (support TypeScript) will calculate a variation of Bresenham's line algorithm for 2 points that can have float values for x and y.
+You have to pass the extra `step` (pixel width) parameter in this case.

     npm install fresenham